What we do

 Website guidance

 Our guidance materials cover tax, National Insurance contributions and related benefits such as universal credit.
 We want to reach as many people as we can to help people understand these areas, their obligations and entitlements.
-We continue to evolve the website and reach a wide audience.
+We continue to evolve the website to reach a wide audience.

 Number of pages of tax guidance on the LITRG website